 With this deck you’re trying to set up powerful plays with Carnivorous Cube, either to make an unbreachable wall or an OTK combo.

 Games against Aggro aren’t different than usual.
 Most important thing is to constantly clear the board and survive.
 In case of Cube Warlock, the key moment is usually surviving until you clear the board and drop Voidlord your opponent can’t answer (e.g. Silence etc.).
-It can sometimes happen as soon as turn 6-7, although the biggest swing turns with Cube Warlock happen on Turn 10 – thanks to both Bloodreaver Gul'dan and N'Zoth, The Corruptor.
+It can sometimes happen as soon as turn 6-7, although the biggest swing with Cube Warlock happens on Turn 10 – thanks to the Bloodreaver Gul'dan.
 But, how can you survive that long when your opponent is constantly trying to push damage?